puppetlabs/puppet-docs/source/pe/3.2/cloudprovisioner_classifying_installing.markdown

 If a node has been prepared to remotely sign certificates, you can use the `init` action which will `install` Puppet, `classify` the node and sign the certificate in one step.
 For example:

+**Note** - With `classify` and `init`, you need to specify the `--insecure` option because the PE console uses the internal certificate name, `pe-internal-dashboard`, which fails verification because it doesn't match the host name of the host where the console is running.

+For example:

     $ puppet node init \
+    --insecure \
     --node-group=appserver_pool \
     --enc-server=localhost \
     --enc-port=443 \